What is in this leaflet

 Do not take Lisinopril generic health if:

-- you have a history of swelling of the face, lips, tongue, throat, hands or feet, for no apparent reason.
+- you or a member of your family has a history of swelling of the face, lips, tongue, throat, hands or feet, for no apparent reason.

 - you are undergoing haemodialysis.